cdklabs/cdk-enterprise-iac/API.md

 This Aspect takes a CDK application, all synthesized CloudFormationStackArtifact, a value share method, and a list of Cloudformation resources that should be pulled out of the main CDK application, which should be synthesized to a cloudformation template that an external team (e.g. security team) to deploy, and adjusting the CDK application to reference pre-created resources already pulled out.

+> NOTE: The AWS CLI must be installed and available for the Resource Extractor to work.

 *Example*

 ```typescript